timsee/ArduCor/README.md

 * Refactored the lighting routines into their ownlibrary.
 * Cleaned up the API.
 * Reduced memory usage.

+### **v1.8**
+* Arduino sample code is now split into a different sketch for each supported product.
+These sketches generates off a single sketch using a script.
+* Added a Qt GUI
+* Miscellaneous changes to support a GUI.

 ## <a name="license"></a>License